tillitis/tkey-pq-sign-cli/README.md

 [![ci](https://github.com/tillitis/tkey-sign/actions/workflows/ci.yaml/badge.svg?branch=main&event=push)](https://github.com/tillitis/tkey-sign/actions/workflows/ci.yaml)

-# tkey-sign
+# tkey-sign-pq

-`tkey-sign` creates and verifies cryptographic signatures of files.
+`tkey-sign-pq` creates and verifies cryptographic signatures of files.
-The signature is created by the [signer device app](https://github.com/tillitis/tkey-device-signer) running on the [Tillitis](https://tillitis.se/) TKey.
-The signer is automatically loaded into the TKey by `tkey-sign` when signing or extracting the public key.
+The signature is created by the [signer device app](https://github.com/tillitis/tkey-device-pqsigner) running on the [Tillitis](https://tillitis.se/) TKey.
+The signer is automatically loaded into the TKey by `tkey-sign-pq` when signing or extracting the public key.
 The measured private key never leaves the TKey.

 See [Release notes](RELEASE.md).